Tilak999/Socks5-Websocket/README.md

 This repo containes code that could be deployed on free [Heroku](https://heroku.com/) dyno.

 What happens:

-All your local network request are tunneled to [Heroku](https://heroku.com/) over web-sockets and then the request are sent to therir destination servers.
+All your local network request are tunneled to [Heroku](https://heroku.com/) over Websocket and then the request are sent to destination servers.

 ## Setup